baggepinnen/MonteCarloMeasurements.jl/README.md

 `StaticParticles` allocate much less memory than regular `Partricles`, but are more stressful for the compiler to handle.

 ## Constructors
 The most basic constructor of `Particles` acts more or less like `randn(N)`, i.e., it creates a particle cloud with distribution `Normal(0,1)`.
-To create a particle cloud with distribution `Normal(μ,σ)`, you can call `μ + σ*Particles(N)`, or `Particles(Normal(μ,σ),N)`.
+To create a particle cloud with distribution `Normal(μ,σ)`, you can call `μ + σ*Particles(N)`, or `Particles(N, Normal(μ,σ))`.
 This last constructor works with any distribution from which one can sample.
 One can also call (`Particles/StaticParticles`)
 - `Particles(v::Vector)` pre-sampled particles
-- `Particles(d::Distribution, N::Int)` samples `N` particles from the distribution `d`.
+- `Particles(N = 500, d::Distribution = Normal(0,1))` samples `N` particles from the distribution `d`.
 - We don't export the ± operator so as to not mess with [Measurements.jl](https://github.com/JuliaPhysics/Measurements.jl), but you can import it by `import MonteCarloMeasurements.±`.
 We then have `μ ± σ = μ + σ*Particles(500)`

-**The default normal distribution is sampled systematically**, meaning that a single random number is drawn and used to seed the sample.
+**Common univariate distributions are sampled systematically**, meaning that a single random number is drawn and used to seed the sample.
 This will reduce the variance of the sample.
-A side effect of this is that the particles are always sorted and a vector of `Particles` will exhibit strong correlations.
-If this is not desired, use the constructor `Particles(Normal(μ,σ),N)` instead.
-The correlations can also be broken by permuting the particle vector `Particles(N, permute=true)`.
+The systematic sample can maintain its originally sorted order by calling `Particles(N, permute=false)`, but the default is to permute the sample so as to not have different `Particles` correlate strongly with each other.

 ## Multivariate particles
 The constructors can be called with multivariate distributions, returning `v::Vector{Particle}` where particles are sampled from the desired multivariate distribution.
-Be wary of creating your own vector using the constructor `Particles(N)` due to the systematic sampling mentioned above, the particles would not be independent.
 Once `v` is propagated through a function `v2 = f(v)`, the results can be analyzed by asking for `mean(v2)` and `cov(v2)`, or by fitting a multivariate distribution, e.g., `MvNormal(v2)`.

 A `v::Vector{Particle}` can be converted into a `Matrix` by calling `Matrix(v)` and this will have a size of `N × dim`.